Learn how to spot the real signs of underwatering in houseplants, vegetables, and shrubs so you can fix stress early and avoid losing plants.

 Seasonal changes matter more than most people realize.
 Houseplants often need almost double the water in summer compared with winter.

-Outdoor beds with hosta and daylily clumps may need water every few days in hot spells, then much less when cool, cloudy weather moves in.
+Outdoor beds with hosta may need water every few days in hot spells.
+Daylily clumps can coast longer when cool, cloudy weather moves in.

 If you are a chronic underwaterer, set a phone reminder that says "Check soil" instead of "Water plants".
 The wording keeps you focused on testing, not guessing.